CorpSouth/CorpSouth-Atomic/README.md

 Distrobox configurations for general use and virtual machines (OpenSUSE Tumbleweed) are included.

 Tailscale installed for extended networking capabilities.

-## Customizations

-Desktop:
-- Gnome-tour removed
-- Gnome-system-monitor removed
-- Yelp removed
-- Nautilus-open-any-terminal to allow any terminal I choose to be compatible with Nautilus
-  - ISSUE: ``error: app/org.gnome.Ptyxis/x86_64/master not installed`` despite ``app.devsuite.Ptyxis``
-- Classic session is removed
-  - Default Extensions are removed
-    - Alphabetal App Grid, Appindicator Support, Caffeine, GSConnect, and User Themes replace the default extensions
-    - GSConnect integration with the Nautilus file manager is included
-      - Nautilus-python is a hard dependency
-- Zenity for additional password prompt support
-- Adw-gtk3 for an improved uniform look
-- Morewaita-icon-theme to enhance the default Adwaita icon set
-- SauceCodePro nerd font
-- Keybindings, User Interface, and Window Management are tweaked for comfort
-- Updates handling by Gnome Software is disabled
-  - Offhanded to ublue-update
-- Repo settings dialog is disabled
-  - "Safety padding" so I don't screw anything up
-  - I edit the various recipe modules to add or remove software anyways

-Flatpaks:
-- Adw-gtk3
-- Adw-gtk3-dark
-- Extension Manager
-- Gnome Calculator
-- Gnome Text Editor
-- LibreWolf
-- Mission Center
-- Ptyxis

 ## What about Virtualization?